Suicide Squad: Plot synopsis

-After he is believed dead, Rick Flag Jr. resurfaces on the dinosaur-infested island of Skartaris alongside his enemy Rustam.
+After he is believed dead, Rick Flag Jr. resurfaces on Skartaris alongside his enemy Rustam.
 The pair works together to survive.
 Unfortunately, Flag is forced to kill Rustam once they discover a way home.
 Afterward, he becomes a prisoner of war in Qurac for four years.
 Flag rejoins the Suicide Squad after he is rescued by Bronze Tiger.

 After reviewing several new recruits, Amanda Waller briefs the Squad on the latest target: a Dubai-based global conglomerate called Haake-Bruton, whose new viral weapon is to be destroyed, and its board of directors eliminated.
 The Squad airdrops onto Haake-Bruton's island stronghold, where Flag encounters Rustam's revenge-seeking father.
 Eiling compromises the mission, conspiring with Thinker to betray the Squad to Haake-Bruton's board in exchange for asylum.
 The Squad suffers heavy casualties in the sudden internal conflict.
 Despite numerous setbacks, Deadshot carries out the assassination, while Waller confronts the General personally.
 Eiling demonstrates control over Flag via psychological conditioning; Flag subdues him after revealing the cooperation as a ruse, and the Squad returns to Belle Reve.
 Flag is unfazed by Waller's revelation that his own identity and memories are implanted, asserting to Nightshade that he is still Rick Flag Jr.